Event Horizon (film): Potential films

-In December 2011, Paul W.S.
-Anderson and Jeremy Bolt stated that there have been ongoing discussions equal in consideration and detail to explore additional movies that would expand the Event Horizon story, in the form of a prequel and a sequel.
-Potential stories to be developed include following the first crew aboard the Event Horizon and their mission that lead to their disappearance for seven years, as well as a continuation film detailing the events that followed the rescue of Lt.
-M.L.
-Starck, T.F.
-Cooper, and Ensign "Baby Bear" Justin.
-Later by October 2020 however after years of no development, the filmmaker stated that the reason he hadn't returned to the property in any continuation as he didn't want to take away from the experience of the original movie.
-In August 2022, Anderson reiterated that talk of a prequel and/or sequel is always ongoing, and stated that what has kept the projects from becoming a reality is his desire to preserve the original film's ambiguity.
+In December 2011, Paul W. S. Anderson and Jeremy Bolt stated that there have been ongoing discussions to explore additional movies that would expand the Event Horizon story, in the form of a prequel and a sequel.
+Potential stories to be developed include following the first crew aboard the Event Horizon and their mission that led to their disappearance for seven years, as well as a continuation film detailing the events that followed the rescue of Lt.
+M. L. Starck, T. F. Cooper, and Ensign "Baby Bear" Justin.
+By October 2020 however, after years of no development, Anderson stated that he had not returned to the property in any continuation because he did not want to take away from the experience of the original film.

 Television series

 In August 2019, a television series based on the film was reported to be in development by Paramount Television and Amazon Studios.
-Adam Wingard will direct the series, in addition to serving as executive producer alongside Larry Gordon, Lloyd Levin, and Jeremy Platt.
-Gordon and Levin previously held producer roles on the original feature film.
+Adam Wingard will direct the series, in addition to serving as executive producer alongside Larry Gordon, Lloyd Levin, and Jeremy Platt, who previously held producer roles on the original feature film.
+In March 2024, Wingard provided a brief update stating, "It's definitely in the works.
+I've just been in Godzilla land for so long.
+I wouldn't say that there's definitive traction in terms of it moving forward, but we have a fucking amazing script.
+Once this movie's over, it's just about refocusing my attention towards getting that set up."